-CURRENT RESEARCH INTERESTS: WHY NOT A MONUMENT AGAINST PATRIARCHY?
+CURRENT RESEARCH: WHY NOT A MONUMENT AGAINST PATRIARCHY?
 Alphanova & Galerie Futura, 2019 What could a Monument Against Patriarchy be?
 Why might it be impossible?
 For whom is it (or not)?
 Where is it?
 Where has it been?
 Why can you not see my personal Monument against Patriarchy?
 What does it look like here and there?
 What kind of impact might it have?
 Can a public Monument Against Patriarchy (MAP) touch emotionally and thus mobilize against the declining political representation of women?

 2018 PLEASING MACHINES Artistic Design Research